kivkivov/Celeste-Superdash-Resources/hardrooms.md

  ## (ARB) Mirror Temple A CP1 - a-03 Berry

 Really the only problematic berry in the game, and it's not too bad.
 After taking the bubble up, you do an up dash, wait a bit, then hold right.
+Make sure not to hit the spikes on the way down.

 This can be usually be done in 10 tries or less, but another option is pause buffering for consistency.